Museum-in-a-Box/Travelling Trunk Program

-Kits can be rented for one or two weeks at a cost of $15.00/week.
-They must be booked in advance by contacting Educational Program Coordinator Colleen Inglis at firstname.lastname@example.org, or at 519-243-2600 ext.
+Kits can be rented for one or two weeks at a cost of $15.00 per week.
+They must be booked in advance by contacting Educational Program Coordinator, Colleen Inglis, at firstname.lastname@example.org, or at 519-243-2600 ext.
 3157.
-Availability of kits may vary, and we advise that you book your kit at least two weeks in advance of when you need it in the classroom.
+Availability of kits may vary.
+Please book your kit at least two weeks in advance of when you will need it in the classroom.

 Kit choices include:

 Then and Now (Primary)